RRSP DECISIONS AND CHOICES

 ...........
 Wrong Advice ....................

-• The traditional advice was to Keep interest-paying debt inside RRSPs because interest gets taxed at the highest rate.
+The traditional advice was to Keep interest-paying debt inside RRSPs because interest gets taxed at the highest rate.
 This may have been correct advice in the past when interest rates were much, much higher.
 For many decades returns from debt equaled, or exceeded, returns from equity.
 But that reality no longer exists.
-When returns are miniscule, any $tax on those returns is also miniscule, no matter how high the tax %rate.
+When returns are minuscule, any $tax on those returns is also minuscule, no matter how high the tax %rate.
 The objective is to save tax $ not tax %.
+Percentages won't pay the bills.

 ( Rate of Return ) ... multiplied by ... ( Marginal Tax Rate )